Mean field theory of spin glasses

-We then define a line $m=m_d(T)$ (green line) where $f(m,T)$ is maximum, that corresponds to the threshold values $f_{max}(T)$.
-The complexity is finite for $m=m_d(T)$, and decreases on increasing $m$, until it vanishes on a second line $m_s(T)$, that is also reported in figure~\ref{fig3:dia} (red line).
-Above this line, states do not exist anymore because the complexity becomes negative.
-Therefore, states are found for $m_s(T)>m>m_d(T)$, and $m_d(T)$ corresponds to $f_{max}(T)$ while $m_s(T)$ corresponds to $f_{min}(T)$.
-Note that at high temperature the two lines $m_d(T)$ and $m^*(T)$ become practically indistinguishable, and at higher temperature the three lines touch; this is the temperature $T_{TAP}$ above which only the paramagnetic state survives, see figure~\ref{fig1:TAP}.
+\item Finally, we observe that at a fixed $T$, the complexity is finite for $m=m_{\rm th}(T)$ and decreases on increasing $m$ above $m_{\rm th}(T)$, until it vanishes on a second line $m_s(T)$, that is also reported in Figure~\ref{fig3:dia}.
+Above this line, the complexity becomes negative, indicating that states do not exist anymore.
+States are therefore found for $m_s(T)>m>m_{\rm th}(T)$, with $m_{\rm th}(T)$ corresponding to $f_\mathrm{th}(T)$ and $m_s(T)$ corresponding to $f_\mathrm{min}(T)$. \end{itemize} Note that the two lines $m_{\rm th}(T)$ and $m^*(T)$ merge at $m=1$ and $T=T_d$.
+This is due to the fact that the longitudinal mode and the replicon mode coincide at $m=1$.
+For $m>1$, there is no line $m_{\rm th}$ because the {\sc 1rsb} is stable in the whole interval $m_s(T) \geq m \geq m^*(T)$ (in other words, the longitudinal mode becomes unstable before the replicon mode).
+At yet higher temperatures the lines $m_s(T)$ and $m^*(T)$ touch: this is the temperature $T_\mathrm{TAP}$ above which only the paramagnetic state survives, see Figure~\ref{fig1:TAP}.

-From the previous discussion, in particular equations (\ref{Zm1}), (\ref{saddleSi}) and (\ref{Zm}), (\ref{saddleSim}), we see that $m=1$ corresponds, obviously, to the equilibrium partition function of a single copy of the system.
-When the line $m_d(T)$ crosses $m=1$, the saddle point in (\ref{Zm1}) is exactly equal to $f_{max}$: this is the point where the paramagnet breaks in many states and defines the temperature $T_d$.
-Similarly, the point where the line $m_s(T)$ crosses $m=1$ corresponds to the point where the saddle point is equal to $f_{min}$, \ie the phase transition $T_K$.
+From the previous discussion, in particular equations (\ref{Zm1}), (\ref{saddleSi}) and (\ref{Zm}), (\ref{saddleSim}), $m=1$ obviously corresponds to the equilibrium partition function of a single copy of the system.
+When the line $m_{\rm th}(T)$ crosses $m=1$, the saddle point in (\ref{Zm1}) is exactly equal to $f_\mathrm{th}$, which is the point where the paramagnet breaks in many states.
+This crossing defines the temperature $T_d$.
+Similarly, the point where the line $m_s(T)$ crosses $m=1$ corresponds to the point where the saddle point is equal to $f_\mathrm{min}$, the complexity vanishes and a few states dominate, \ie the phase transition $T_K$.